fison67/mi_connector/README.md

 Go to the Smartthings IDE
 Click My Device Handlers
 Click Create New Device Handlers
-Copy content of file in the dth folder to the area Click Create
+Copy content of file in the devicetypes/fison67 folder to the area Click Create
 Loop until all of file is registered
 ```